 From its Annual Report: “The principal factors that influence our earnings are the amount and mix of finance receivables, operating leases, and financing margins.
 The performance of these receivables and operating leases over time, mainly through the impact of credit losses and variations in the residual value of leased vehicles, also affects our earnings”.
 The United States and Canada segment covers a large majority of revenue but didn’t do well this past year.

 “The United States and Canada segment EBT (earnings before tax) of $2,094 million for full year 2022 was $2,223 million lower than 2021, explained primarily by unfavorable operating lease residual performance, higher borrowing costs, and lower credit loss reserve releases.”
 Annual results in 2021 were better than 2020 because of favorable operating lease residual performance.
 What does this term mean?
 “Residual gain and loss changes are primarily driven by the number of vehicles returned to us and sold, and the difference between the auction value and the depreciated value (which includes both base and accumulated supplemental depreciation) of the vehicles sold.”
 Interesting stuff but proven difficult to predict.
 With the optimization of EV pickup truck production and the maintenance of its legacy vehicles (F-150, Bronco), I can see a route to earnings and dividend growth.
-At a total debt/equity level of 325 and a debt pile of $140 billion looks bad, I would consider looking at cash flow and earnings growth projections over the next few years.
+At a total debt/equity level of 325% and a debt pile of $140 billion looks bad, I would consider looking at its cash holdings ($32.18bn in its most recent quarter), its cash flow, its margin improvement goals (from 6.5% last year to a target rate of between 8% and 10%) and earnings growth projections.

 After a 9-month period since the start of interest rate increases, inflation will come back down, hopefully with a soft landing.
 Until then it is better to be invested in the stock market to avoid eroding your money overtime.